Why Sleep Matters for Recovery

 Brain recovery, memory consolidation, skill learning.
 Important for motor learning and coordination.

-Recovery Processes During Sleep
+Physical Recovery and Hormonal Regulation During Sleep

 Growth Hormone (GH)